browserslist/browserslist/README.md

 }
 ```

-This plugin will reduce browserslist size from 150 KB to 6 KB.
+This plugin will reduce Browserslist size from 150 KB to 6 KB.
 But you loose
 `> 1% in US` queries support.

 ## JS API